mailchain/mailchain-specification/README.md

 ## What's here?

-There are three important files in this repository:
+There are four important files in this repository:

 1. [mailchain_specification](https://github.com/mailchain/mailchain-specification/blob/master/mailchain_specification.md) - This lays out the specification for mailchain.

 1. [mailchain_tenets](https://github.com/mailchain/mailchain-specification/blob/master/mailchain_tenets.md) - This declares the approach to design and decision-making.

+1. [mailchain_use_cases](https://github.com/mailchain/mailchain-specification/blob/master/mailchain_use_cases.md) - This outlines some potential use cases for mailchain (feel free to suggest more).

 1. [mailchain_threat_model](https://github.com/mailchain/mailchain-specification/blob/master/mailchain_threat_model.md) - This details known threats and how they might be mitigated.